dydxprotocol/v4-documentation/pages/api_integration-full-node-streaming.md

   - Contains a singular `SubaccountId` object to identify the subaccount.
   - multiple `SubaccountPerpetualPosition`s to represent the perpetual positions of the subaccount.
     - each `SubaccountPerpetualPosition` contains a perpetual id and the size of the position in base quantums.
-  - multiple `SubaccountAssetPosition`s to represent the asset positions of the subaccount.
+  - multiple `SubaccountAssetPosition`s to represent the asset positions of the subaccount. (i.e, usdc collateral positions)
     - each `SubaccountAssetPosition` contains an asset id and the size of the position in base quantums.

 as well as `block_height` and `exec_mode` (see [Exec Modes Reference](#exec-mode-reference)).